Caching

 def consume_work(self, task: InputData): # This expensive operation will be cached result = self.complex_calculation(task.data)

-self.publish_work(ComputedResult( value=result, computation_time=self.elapsed_time ))
+self.publish_work(ComputedResult( value=result, computation_time=self.elapsed_time ), input_task=task)

 def complex_calculation(self, data): # Simulate expensive computation import time time.sleep(5) return data ** 2